 - Passes to a trampoline park or kid’s play place

-- A gift card to a bowling alley
+- A gift card to a bowling alley or for miniature golf

-- A gift card for miniature golf
+- An Airbnb gift card

 - Gift card for treats (donut shop, ice cream or yogurt place)